shubham-cmyk/urlShortenService-project/README.md

 3. Redis Client

-You can configure the Your redis databse from the .env File
+You can configure the Your redis databse from the .env File ( Deprecated for now would add soon )

 User can Define it's own short URL he need ( It's optional the logical would still work)